Gaia Gear: Novel

-This novel was first released in Newtype magazine from April 1987 to December 1991, and then published by Kadokawa Shoten under the Kadokawa Sneaker Bunko label from September 1, 1988 to April 1, 1992 with a total of five volumes.
+This novel was first serialized in Newtype magazine from April 1987 to December 1991, and then published by Kadokawa Shoten under the Kadokawa Sneaker Bunko label with a total of five volumes.

 Volume summaries

 Volume 1

 Affranchi Char is a 19-year-old man who was raised on an island in the Pacific Ocean.
 The "cell chips" inside his brain contain strange memories and information.
 Affranchi was raised by a man named Gaba Suu, one of the island's elders.
 On his deathbed, Gaba Suu tells Affranchi to go into space, but his lover Everly Key is strongly opposed.
 One day, a giant humanoid machine washes up on the island's shore, and Affranchi makes up his mind to leave.

 One stormy night, Affranchi sneaks away in a canoe, intending to catch a ship for Hong Kong and go from there into space.
 While he is waiting for the ship, he meets and quarrels with a bigoted stranger who tells Affranchi that the white man is humanity's elite, destined to rule over the lesser races.

 After Affranchi boards the ship, it is hijacked by pirates.
 Everly, who has followed Affranchi aboard, is taken hostage.
 Affranchi displays an uncanny prowess in the martial arts and defeats the hijackers.

 Upon their arrival in Hong Kong, Affranchi and Everly are met by a waiting limousine.
 They are taken to meet the mysterious Berm Segen and his secretary Miranda Howe, who give Affranchi the antique "Man Machine" (Mobile Suit), the Zorin Soul.
 Suddenly, strangers burst in and kill Berm Segen, and our heroes flee in the Zorin Soul.
 Affranchi operates the machine with unnatural skill, returning Everly to her home island and then heading to Hong Kong.

 In Hong Kong, Affranchi battles the forces of Maha, the Federation government's dreaded "Man-Hunting Agency."
 Formally known as the 13th Special Investigative Section of the Earth Federation Government Police Agency, this group is responsible for discovering illegal Earth residents and deporting them to the space colonies.

 Affranchi is able to fight off the Maha forces and, with the help of Miranda Howe, he hijacks a space shuttle and loads the Zorin Soul on board.
 Miranda tells the shuttle pilot to set course for the Side 4 shoal zone.
 Here they rendezvous with the waiting transport ship Spacious, whose crew greet Affranchi as "Your Excellency Char Aznable."
 Among the crew is a beautiful young woman named Krishna Pandent.

 The Spacious heads for the Side 2 colony Hellas, hiding Affranchi and Miranda in order to smuggle them into the colony.
 The ship makes its way through the colony to the factory block at the other end, along the way rescuing a young hang-glider named Ul Urian.
 The Spacious reaches the factory block and drops Ul Urian off, but the timing of his chance encounter with the Spacious strikes the crew as very suspicious.